310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% bubble Makoto %}
 Oh, a fox mask!
 You look so cool~♪

-The foxes reminded me of the <em>torii</em> gates, a famous shrine in Kyoto.
-And since you’ve got such a mystical feel to you, Nagisa-san, I feel like you’d fit right in with the view of the shrine.[^]
+The foxes reminded me of the thousand <em>torii</em> gates, a famous shrine in Kyoto.[^9] And since you’ve got such a mystical feel to you, Nagisa-san, I feel like you’d fit right in with the view of the shrine.
 {% endbubble %}

 {% bubble Shu norsmile %}